See below for detailed information about the Santa Fe Art Institute’s annual International Thematic Residency Program.

 Thematic Residency Application & Selection Process

 Why is there an annual theme?

 SFAI implements yearlong thematic programming to address pertinent questions facing diverse regional and global communities in an effort to promote positive social change.
-We support creative innovation and recognize that complex problems require interdisciplinary solutions.
 The theme and the basic questions we pose around it are intended to be catalysts for critical thinking and provide a framework around which the diverse peoples and disciplines involved in SFAI programming can foster mutual understanding, have synergistic conversations, and potentially collaborate on common goals.